 - Not all Vikings were warriors.
-Many came in peace and become farmers. - Danelaw. - No Vikings wore horns in their helmets - Longships were designed to sail in both deep and shallow water so that they could get close to the shore and sail in rivers to get inland. - Know that Vikings also raided other parts of Europe/
+Many came in peace and become farmers. - The lands that the Vikings occupied were History Progression and the Care Hands.
+Danelaw. - No Vikings wore horns in their helmets - Longships were designed to sail in both deep and shallow water so that they could get close to the shore and sail in rivers to get inland. - Know that Vikings also raided other parts of Europe/